-The nature of the Company's Project F mining operations is such that coal production continues throughout the year, whilst sales are only realised during the Beringovsky Port shipping season, which historically commences in June and continues as late as November.
-The length of the shipping season is limited and unpredictable, resulting in the necessity to engage equipment vendors and other suppliers in the first half of the calendar year prior to the generation of operating cashflows from coal sales, impacting both on the nature, level and timing of funding required for capital investments.
+The nature of the Company's mining operations is such that coal production continues throughout the winter season, whilst sales are only realised during the Beringovsky Port shipping season.
+The shipping season historically commences in June and port operations may continue as late as November.
+The length of the shipping season is limited, resulting in the necessity of engaging vendors in the first half of the calendar year prior to the generation of operating cashflows from coal sales.
+This seasonality significantly impacts both on the nature, level and timing of required funding.